faseelmo/noc_latency_predictor/README.md

 ```
 > The results can be seen in _training_data/ratatoskr/results_.

 2. If you want to generate multiple random possible combination of DAGs for a given number of tasks (say 4) and then do 50 random mapping per tasks, run the python script with the following arguments.
+Here demand for each task is random.
 ```
-python3 generate.py --gen --tasks 4 --maps 50
+python3 generate.py --gen --tasksNum 4 --mapsPerTask 50
 ```
 > The results can be seen in _training_data/data_.